testingisdocumenting/znai/td-documentation-cli/documentation/snippets/groovy.md

 :include-file: HelloWorld.groovy

-To extract `class` body use
+To extract `class` body use:

     :include-groovy: HelloWorld.groovy {entry: "HelloWorld"}

 :include-groovy: HelloWorld.groovy {entry: "HelloWorld"}

-Use `bodyOnly` to only display only the body of your class
+Use `bodyOnly` to only display only the body of your class.

     :include-groovy: HelloWorld.groovy {entry: "HelloWorld", bodyOnly: true}